-We also work in partnership with Humberside Police as part of the Domestic Abuse alert system Operation Encompass.
+We also work in partnership with Humberside Police as part of the Domestic Abuse alert system Operation Encompass and work with SEiT to support Humberside Police Pitstop meetings.

-School will support ERSCP arrangements for the auditing and assurance of our Child Protection & Safeguarding arrangements.

-Whilst observing the requirements of KCSiE 2022 (especially Paragraph 301 in relation to 'assurance') access for relevant professionals (e.g. Social Worker, Educational Psychologist etc) will be facilitated and where appropriate, from a placing local authority.
+School will support ERSCP arrangements for the auditing and assurance of our Child Protection & Safeguarding arrangements and also access for relevant professionals (e.g., Social Worker, Educational Psychologist etc.) will be facilitated and where appropriate, from a placing Local Authority.